Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-For leptogenesis one has to consider two Green's functions, $S^\pm_{Lij}(x,x')$ for the lepton doublets, where $i,j$ denote lepton flavour, and $G^\pm(x,x')$ for the heavy Majorana neutrino.
+For leptogenesis one has to consider two Green's functions: $S^\pm_{Lij}(x,x')$ for the lepton doublets, where $i$ and $j$ denote lepton flavors, and $G^\pm(x,x')$ for the heavy Majorana neutrino.
 The lepton current is given by

-The nonequilibrium leptogenesis process is a transition from some initial state to a final state with non-zero chemical potential in thermal equilibrium.
-To compare results from Boltzmann equations and Kadanoff-Baym equations, a simplified case has been considered in Ref.~\cite{Anisimov:2010aq}, focussing on the CP-violating source term for the asymmetry and ignoring washout terms and Hubble expansion.
+The nonequilibrium leptogenesis process is a transition from some initial state to a final state with nonzero chemical potential in thermal equilibrium.
+To compare results from Boltzmann equations and Kadanoff-Baym equations, a simplified case was considered by \citet{Anisimov:2010aq}, who focused on the $CP$-violating source term for the asymmetry and ignored washout terms and Hubble expansion.
 This corresponds to evaluating the initial lepton asymmetry, generated until the heavy neutrino reaches thermal equilibrium, starting from zero initial abundance.
 Since we consider a spatially homogeneous system, it is convenient to perform a Fourier expansion.
-For a momentum mode $\bf k$ diagonal elements of the charge density matrix can be interpreted as differences of phase space distribution functions for leptons and anti-leptons,
+For a momentum mode $\bf k$ diagonal elements of the charge density matrix can be interpreted as differences of phase-space distribution functions for leptons and antileptons:

 Note that, contrary to a system in thermal equilibrium, the distribution functions are time dependent.